 Those who up until now regretted not knowing who the author of the Truthful Report was, will now regret what they know.
 Those who were so scandalized by the anonymity of Censor will now have reason to be even more scandalized.
 Those who praised Censor because they believed it would be good to be seen by a powerful person will no longer be proud of it.
 And those who until now have prudently preferred to keep quiet and only take a position after they knew the name of the author will have given the measure of everything that their opportunism (like the fearful hesitation that they believe makes a fortress when they are in a predicament) lets take place.

 In 1841, under the guise of denouncing Hegel as an atheist, Marx and Bauer wrote and published an anonymous pamphlet that was in fact directed against the Hegelian right-wing but that, due to its tone and style, appeared to come from the metaphysical extreme-right of the time.
-In reality, the pamphlet showed all the menacing revolutionary traits of which the Hegelian dialectic was the bearer in that period, and it was thus the first document that established the death of metaphysics and the “destruction of all the State’s laws” that was its consequence.
+In reality, the pamphlet showed all the menacing revolutionary traits of which the Hegelian dialectic was the bearer in that period, and it was thus the first document that established the death of metaphysics and the “destruction of all the State’s laws” that was the consequence.

 Today, it is no longer a matter of demonstrating the atheistic and revolutionary character of the Hegelian dialectic, but a matter of knowing if there exists in the dominant class a strategic thought that is capable of conceiving the prospects for capitalism.
 I have proved that this thought does not exist.
 I used the following method.
-If class power today possesses a thought and a project that deals with the preservation of the dominant order, although it is translated into practice with the misfortunes that we see all around us, what could these things be?
+If class power today possesses a thought and a project that deals with the preservation of the dominant order, although they are translated into practice with the misfortunes that we see all around us, what would these things be?
 Everyone has been able to ascertain that, on every occasion they speak, the representatives of power never say anything that is serious, not even about the affairs that concern them the most.
 And so one wonders, What do they say to each other when they are far away from the public’s eyes and ears?

 Thus, in August , under the pseudonym of Censor, I wrote and published 520 copies of the subsequently famous pamphlet Truthful Report on the Last Chances to Save Capitalism in Italy.
 This pamphlet was sent to government ministers, members of parliament, industrialists, union leaders and the journalists who are the most respected by public opinion.
 This Truthful Report immediately aroused great interest and a vast discussion that still continues today.